hosseinmd/swagger-typescript/readme.md

 Supported

 - Generating a function for every apis
-- Generating all types, interfaces and enums whitch used in apis
+- Generating all types, interfaces and enums which used in apis
 - React hooks.
 - SignalR hub.
 - Generating mock data.